-pH this pH that.
+pH this pH that and alkaline, acidic, and neutral pH.
 You’ve probably seen several products tout their pH levels but what does this all mean to you?
 Bear with the basics without the nitty gritty scientific specifics and it’ll help you understand it a lot better!

 What's the typical pH of skin?